-RGB + White LED Strip Controller
+RGB + White LED Strip Controller for Designers

 I’ve been playing around with RGB LED strips recently for lighting up my test equipment rack as well as some display shelves.
 On the display shelves, I have the RGB LED strips behind the shelves, which gives a great definition to the objects on the shelf.
 But I also want to have a high CRI white LED strip on each shelf to light up the objects.
 Typical RGBW LED strips available through online marketplaces do not have very good white LEDs, and I’m not looking for an integrated LED strip.
 I can’t find a low cost LED strip controller that would drive RGBW strips, nevermind a separate white LED strip.